 Next of our World Heritage Sites in Java is the temple complex at Prambanan in central Java.
 It’s the largest Hindu temple in Indonesia, and the second-largest in south-east Asia.
 Built in the 9th century, the temple is dedicated to the Trimurti – the Hindu concept of the three aspects of God: Brahma the Creator, Vishnu the Protector, and Shiva the Destroyer.

-As with other Hindu temples, the complex here is covered in exquisite artwork.
+As with other Hindu temples like My Son Sanctuary in Vietnam, the complex here is covered in exquisite artwork.
 There’s a lot of narrative carvings that tell stories from Hindu mythology, as well as individual carvings of animals and deities.
 Despite the destruction wrought by the centuries, Prambanan is still a beautiful place.
 It should definitely be top of the list for any visitor to Java.

 Ujung Kulon National Park (Krakatoa) – World Heritage Site